rapidsai/velox-testing/velox/asv_benchmarks/README.md

 1. **Publish**: Generates HTML reports from all benchmark results
 2. **Preview**: Starts ASV web server on specified port
-3. **Cleanup**: Tags most recent commit as `latest`, removes intermediate images
+3. **Restore**: Switches back to originally detected branch

 #### 4. Cleanup on Exit

 When you stop the preview server (Ctrl+C) or after completion:

 1. Switches Velox repository back to the originally detected branch (e.g., `IBM-techpreview`)
-2. Tags the most recent commit's image as `velox-adapters-build:latest`
-3. Removes all other tagged commit images
-4. Restores repository to clean state
+2. Restores repository to clean state

 ### Commit Range Examples